-Dr Nicholas Lack, Germany

-Information on the quality of neonatal healthcare is collected, accessible, and understandable at national, regional, and hospital level.
+Dr Nicholas Lack, Germany Statements of the standards Information on the quality of neonatal healthcare is collected, accessible, and understandable at national, regional, and hospital level.
 Recording, collating and reporting quality indicators in a standardised manner supports comparisons of care nationally, within Europe and beyond.
 Quality and health indicators in neonatal healthcare comply with published standards and help to increase comparability.